seymatopuz1/seymatopuz1/README.md

 <h2 align="left">Hi 👋!
-My name is Seyma and I'm a Full-Stack Developer, from Turkey</h2>
+My name is Ekin and I'm a Full-Stack Developer, from Turkey</h2>

 ###